 - Time Commitment: The properties held within the REIT are managed by a third party.
 For individual investors, this means that they do not have to spend any time fixing broken toilets or maintaining a commercial property’s landscaping.
 REITs are a passive investment that provide all the benefits of real estate ownership without the hassle of actually managing it.

 While these benefits are compelling, investors should also be aware of the risks of Retail REIT investment.

-The following sections describe the risks of commercial real estate investing in a retail REIT.
+The following sections describe the risks of retail REIT investing.